vishnupeas/config/ubuntu/nvim/notes.md

 - Use `Ctrl + e` to scroll down and `Ctrl + y` to scroll up

 ## Date: 10/1/2024

 - Use `g0` to go the start of a line (multiline sentense)
 - Use `g$` to go the end of a line (multiline sentense)

 ## Date: 11/1/2024

 - Use `:Lazy` to invoke lazy.nvim config

 ## Date: 15/1/2024

 - Use `Ctrl + o` to jump back to previous cursor position
 - Use `Ctrl + i` to jump to the current cursor position

+## Date: 17/1/2024

+- Use `ciw` to delete and go to insert mode
+- Use `caw` to delete with spaces and go to insert mode